LAV 6: History

-In July 2009, the Canadian Department of National Defence announced that $5 billion would be spent to enhance, replace and repair the Army's armoured vehicles.
+In July 2009, the Canadian Department of National Defence announced that $5 billion would be spent to enhance, replace and repair the Canadian Army's armoured vehicles.
 Part of the spending would be used to replace and repair damaged LAV III's due to wear and tear from operations in Afghanistan.
 As many as one third of the Army's light armoured vehicles were out of service.
 The LAV III's would be upgraded with improved protection and automotive components.

-The Canadian Armed Forces lost over 34 vehicles and 359 were damaged during the mission in Afghanistan.
+The Canadian Army lost over 34 vehicles and 359 were damaged during the mission in Afghanistan.
 The Canadian Army lost 13 LAVs and more than 159 were damaged by roadside bombs or enemy fire.
 Of the $5 billion announced, approximately 20% of it was intended to be used to upgrade LAV III models.
 The upgrade extended the LAV III life span to 2035.
 The remaining $4 billion was to be spent on a "new family of land combat vehicles".

 The Department of National Defence considered the purchase of a Close Combat Vehicle, meant to accompany the Leopard 2 and to support the LAV III in combat.
 The CV90, the Puma (IFV) and the Véhicule blindé de combat d'infanterie were the most likely candidates for the role.
 A contract of 108 with an option for up to 30 more was considered.
 The success of the upgrade program and budget pressures led to the cancellation of the Close Combat Vehicle replacement program.